MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-azureb2b-integration-preview.md

 - SharePoint and OneDrive sharing is subject to the Azure AD organizational relationships settings, such as **Members can invite** and **Guests can invite**.

 This preview is not supported in the following Microsoft 365 services:
-- Microsoft 365 Germany
+- Office 365 Germany
-- Microsoft 365 operated by 21Vianet
+- Office 365 operated by 21Vianet
 - GCC High and DoD

 ## Opting in to the preview